software-patterns/workshop/README.md

 can (should?) start out as just hypotheses; over time I'd like to test each pattern more rigorously and see if it really holds up. —benchristel*

+# Further Reading

-The following resources help explain what patterns are all about:
+The following resources help explain what patterns are all about.

 - [Martin Fowler's "Writing Software Patterns"](https://www.martinfowler.com/articles/writingPatterns.html)
 - [_A Pattern Language_, by Christopher Alexander et al.](https://mythstyles.com/products/a-pattern-language-towns-buildings-construction-center-for-environmental).
 The original pattern language; this one is about physical architecture,